vlinga2/Vignan_Linga_441_HW1/README.md

 Cost Computation :
 For simulations "program_1 and program_2" (brokerPolicy1, brokerPolicy2):
-                    * cost formula is given by cloudlet.getCostPerSec() *(cloudlet.getSubmissionDelay()
+* cost formula is given by cloudlet.getCostPerSec() *(cloudlet.getSubmissionDelay() +cloudlet.getActualCpuTime() +cloudlet.getWaitingTime()+cloudlet.getDelay())+cloudlet.getResWastageCost();
-                                                                           +cloudlet.getActualCpuTime()
-                                                                           +cloudlet.getWaitingTime()
-                                                                           +cloudlet.getDelay())+cloudlet.getResWastageCost();
 submissionDelay - cloudlets submission delay.
 Delay - if a reducer's associated mappers got executed on diff. hosts.
 ResWastageCost - if a reducer has less no. of associated mappers than usual MAP_RED_RATIO, then it involves a slight resource wastage cost.
-       -

 For simulations "program_services" (Step 5):
                     * cost formula is given by cloudlet.getCostPerSec() *(cloudlet.getSubmissionDelay() +cloudlet.getActualCpuTime()+cloudlet.getWaitingTime() )
                                                                           + cloudlet.getDatacenter().getCharacteristics().getCostPerSecond() * cloudlet.getUtilizationOfRam().
                     * Datacenter's cost per sec varies with service: